 Bundle It

-If not using garbage cans, bundle yard waste.
+If you're not using garbage cans, bundle yard waste.

 Bundles must be 4 feet or shorter in length.